 Whilst it is always recommended to begin the rehabilitation process as soon as possible after your surgery, you are welcome to make an appointment with us at any stage of your recovery.

-It is very normal to be apprehensive about the rehabilitation process and returning to movement, however our team of physiotherapists will support you every step of the way.
+It is very normal to be apprehensive about the rehabilitation process and returning to movement, however our team of physiotherapists and clinical exercise specialists will support you every step of the way.

 Your rehabilitation programme will be focused on: